morrildl/warden/README.md

 metadata for the signing operation.
 On the other hand, the Android `.APK` app signing scheme works by generating and signing a manifest file and then repackaging the input, so the input must be a properly-formed unsigned Android app ZIP file, as generated by the Android SDK.

+# Logging and Auditing

+Records of which client certificates sign payloads via which endpoints is recorded in the Warden log, at the Status level.
+Each signing scheme in the library included with Warden performs such logging; however if you add a custom signing scheme and build your own Warden binary, you'll need to ensure that it performs equivalent logging.

 # Warden Configuration